kaizen-ai/kaizenflow/docs/Coding_Style_Guide.md

 - To clean up the mess you can:
   - For notebooks
-    - Find & replace (e.g., using jupytext and pycharm)
+    - Find & replace (e.g., using jupytext and Pycharm)
     - Change the import and run one cell at the time
   - For code
     - Change the import and use linter on file to find all the problematic spots